 Please note there are several moving parts in this area so be careful not to trap your fingers, hair or clothing.

 Check there is no excessive wear in the chain, sprockets, and idler wheels, ensuring the idlers are free to spin.
 The derailleur plate, cable anchorage, and the cable up to the shifter should be free moving.

 Any components showing excessive wear, damage, or play should be replaced.

 The chain should move smoothly swiftly between the sprockets with no resistance.
 If the limit screws need adjusting, then do this in ¼ turn adjustments at a time.
 The derailleur plate arms should sit as close as possible to the chain without ever rubbing.

 Typically, once adjusted, there should be around 1mm between plate face and chain face.

 By gently pulling the gear cable, you can force the derailleur to change gear and see the maximum limits the derailleur will move to.
 The chain should never drop off the outside of the sprockets.
 Adjust the screws to ensure this cannot occur.

-Brompton original gear cables are supplied pre-cut for convenience and speed, so ensure that you choose the right cable for your handlebar and shifter combination.
+Brompton original gear cables are supplied pre-cut for convenience and speed, so ensure that you choose the right cable for the model of your bike.
 Cable installation instructions may vary depending on the type of shifters fitted, so follow the instructions and cable routing supplied with the shifters.